shoshievass/reopenmappingproject/README.md

 It includes the following key sections:

-a. input file names
-Specify file names of input data and parameters, and intermediate outputs
+1. input file names: specify file names of input data and parameters, and intermediate outputs

-b. policy and locations
-Specify policies and MSAs to run.
+2. policy and locations: specify policies and MSAs to run.

-Policies code names have the following convention
+Policies code names have the following convention:

-W: work contact.
+W: work contact

-	W1: essential work only
+	W1: essential work only;
-	W2: remote if possible
+	W2: remote if possible;
-	W3: alternate schedules
+	W3: alternate schedules;
 	W4: all in-person

 S: school contact

-	S1: online
+	S1: online;
-	S2: alternate schedules
+	S2: alternate schedules;
 	S3: all in-person

 N: neighbor contact

-	N1: necessities only
+	N1: necessities only;
-	N2: moderate interaction
+	N2: moderate interaction;
 	N3: all in-person

 E: protect elderly

-	E1: isolate 60+
+	E1: isolate 60+;
 	E2: no specific policies

 M: mask usage and social distancing measures

-	M1: widespread use of mask
+	M1: widespread mask usage and social distancing;
-	M2: mostly consistent
+	M2: mostly consistent;
-	M3: not consistent
+	M3: not consistent;
 	M4: rare

-c. key global variables
-specify age cohort corresponding to 60, naics code for healthcare (to account for transmission from patients to healthcare workers),
+3. key global variables: specify age cohort corresponding to 60.
+Naics code for healthcare (to account for transmission from patients to healthcare workers),

-d. load and define SEIR parameters
-Load SEIR parameters from /parameter/seir_parameters.csv, and set up some global variables to store these parameters for the model.
+4. load and define SEIR parameters: load SEIR parameters from /parameter/seir_parameters.csv, and set up some global variables to store these parameters for the model.

 #### 2_programs.R
 library of functions used across R scripts

 #### 3_gen_contact.R
-load contact matrices from /data/contact_msa<msa code>_<source>, expand types according to /data/msa_type.csv, and define contacts under different policies.
+load contact matrices from /data/contact_msa\<msa code\>_\<source\>, expand types according to /data/msa_type.csv, and define contacts under different policies.

 #### 4_grid_search.R
 We calibrate three parameters, using grid search

 beta1: initial transmission rates assuming no mask and social distancing measures before lockdown policies.
-This corresponds to M4
+This corresponds to M4.

 beta2: reduced transmission rates assuming adoption of mask and distancing measures.
-This corresponds to M1
+This corresponds to M1.

 I0: initial condition in terms of the fraction of people in each type that are infected but have not yet developed symptoms

 #### 5_seir.R